DTegano/NHL-Prediction-using-Machine-Learning/README.md

 ```

 The family needs to be binomial since I'm predicting a categorical variable with only 2 options.
 Based on the above, there's only a handful of variables that are statistically significant enough to even consider keeping in my model.
 But as variables get removed, the p-values will begin to change for different variables.
-Nornally, you would want to remove all of the statistically insignificant variables out of the model until you only have p-values less than the confidence interval picked.
+Normally, you would want to remove all of the statistically insignificant variables out of the model until you only have p-values less than the confidence interval picked.
 However, I believe that I'll need more variables than the few that are significant above to get much success out of this regression.

 For comparison purposes, I'll still predict using the full variables set:

 ```
 > pred = predict(logistic, newdata = test, type = "response")